cameronolivier/ogt/README.md

 ```shell
 npm install -g ogt
 ```
-2. Create an `.obsidian-git-toolsrc`file in your home directory with the following contents:
+2. Create an `.ogtrc`file in your home directory with the following contents:
 ```
 {
   "externalPath": the file directory for your device(iCloud) vault,